 To enable browsing by therapeutic area for human medicines, the EMA website uses the Medical Subject Headings (MeSH) controlled vocabulary developed by the United States National Library of Medicine.
 The MeSH terms are allocated by the EMA in order to improve the usability of the EMA website; they do not constitute official information on the medicine.
 The 2010 version of MeSH is currently being used.
 The Agency is using branches C, E, F, G and N of the MeSH taxonomy tree.
 To facilitate easier searching for the non-specialist, some of the terms on the first and second levels have been modified.
 To enable browsing by species for veterinary medicines, a list of species has been developed by the Agency that only includes target species for medicines for which the EMA has published an EPAR.
 It is not an exhaustive list of all animal species.

-- Standard Operating Procedure for Preparation of a European Public Assessment Report (EPAR) for a veterinary medicinal product following positive or negative opinion (01/10/2007)
+- Standard operating procedure for preparation of an initial European Public Assessment Report (EPAR) for a veterinary medicinal product following positive or negative opinion (2015-06-17)

-- Standard Operating Procedure for Updating of the European Public Assessment Report for a veterinary medicinal product (01/10/2007)
+- Standard Operating Procedure for updating of the European Public Assessment Report for a veterinary medicinal product (2016-01-14)